-How to Convert MXF to QuickTime MOV on a Mac and PC
+WMV Converter - How to Convert from WMV to QuickTime Mac

 Does anyone know a good MXF converter that retains the Full-HD quality?
 I have footage in MXF format (created by a Canon camcorder) stored on hard drive.
 But QuickTime won't let me import the MXF video and says it not a supported format.
 Do I need to re-wrapping MFX files in QuickTime?

 If you've iMovie or Final Cut Pro installed on your Mac you may well have considered using them to edit MXF file.
 Whether you have recorded videos in .mxf format with your camcorder or get them through other channels, the chances are that the .mxf is a container format that is unrecognizable for Mac system, regardless of iOS applications (iMovie, QuickTime, FCP) or iOS devices such iPhone or iPad.

 There are many of different solutions available that will help you to make MXF files workable on Mac, the most common way to do that is convert MXF into MOV format on Mac - the most popular container format and has the best playback options since it works natively in Mac platform.

 The Video Converter for Mac that we discussed here has a really nice interface and is rather quick and perfectly at converting MXF and nearly any file.
 It comes with a feature called preset, this ability allows users to convert video to a group of high-definition output formats that run on Mac, Windows, iOS, Android, and other portable multimedia players.

 For those who want to convert MXF file into .mov video on Windows computer, have a look here - Video Converter for Windows.

 Once you've launched the program, all you need to is either choose individual files or an entire folder of files and import them into this MXF to MOV converter for Mac, or drag and drop any video file on your computer to the program.

 If you'd like to put some files together, the application should be able to do what you want.
 It has a one-click "Merge" button on the interface to handle this task.